matomo-org/matomo-sdk-ios/README.md

 You can define the url property on every `Event`.
 If none is defined, the SDK will try to generate a url based on the `contentBase` of the `PiwikTracker`.
 If the `contentBase` is nil, no url will be generated.
 If the `contentBase` is set, it will append the actions of the event to it and use it as the url.
 Per default the `contentBase` is generated using the application bundle identifier.
 For example `http://org.piwik.skd`.
 This will not result in resolvable urls, but enables the backend to analyse and structure them.

+### Event dispatching

+Whenever you track an event or a page view it is stored in memory first.
+In every dispatch run a batch of thos events are sent to the server.
+If the device is offline or the server doesn't respond these events will be kept and resent at a later time.
+Events currently aren't stored on disk and will be lost if the application is terminated. [#137](https://github.com/piwik/piwik-sdk-ios/issues/137)

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/piwik/piwik-sdk-ios/blob/swift3/CONTRIBUTING.md) for details.